-D.Discussion
+D. Discussion

-The DE algorithm is similar to a genetic algorithm and particle swarm optimization, but it also considers the multivariate correlation, and hence has an advantage over PSO in solving problems where variables are coupled.
-DE uses a one-on-one elimination mechanism to update the population, making it easier for DE to find the global optima.
+The DE algorithm is similar to a genetic algorithm and particle swarm optimization, but the DE also considers the multivariate correlation, and hence has an advantage over PSO in solving problems where variables are coupled.
+DE uses a one-on-one elimination mechanism to update the population, which makes it easier for it to find the global optima.

 Since the genome contains many genes (i.e., the solution space is very large), the initialization step is very important for operon prediction.
-To enhance DE prediction performance, we use the direction and distance to generate the initial population with random values produced.
-This improves the fitness value of the chromosome population in the initialization step, and updating the population effectively improves operon prediction accuracy through multiple iterations.
-The direction of the adjacent gene is important for operon prediction because adjacent genes with different directions must belong to different operons, and can thus effectively predict NOP to enhance prediction accuracy and specificity.
-And the threshold point of intergenic distance, adjusting the initial threshold to 600 bps raises the sensitivity and specificity of the gap [17].
+To enhance DE prediction performance, we use the direction and distance to generate the initial population instead of a random method.
+This improves the fitness value of the population of chromosomes in the initialization step, and updating the population effectively improves operon prediction accuracy through multiple iterations.
+The direction of the adjacent gene is important for operon prediction because adjacent genes having different directions must belong to different operons, and can thus effectively predict NOP to enhance prediction accuracy and specificity.
+And the port of threshold of intergenic distance, adjusting the initial threshold to 600 bps raises the sensitivity and specificity of the gap [18].
 Therefore, we used these two conditions for initialization.

 Most methods use the properties of adjacent genes to determine whether a gene pair is OP or NOP, while ignoring the importance of the relationship between a gene and its neighbors.
 To increase the likelihood of finding an optimal solution, the DE fitness functions must consider the properties of nearby genes.
 The log-likelihood method is used to design the fitness function and to assess the scores of each property.
-In this study, we selected the E. coli genome as the training data since the E. coli genome has been extensively studied in experiments, and the majority of its operons have been experimentally confirmed, thus increasing the credibility of E. coli as a training data set.
-Theoretically, the use of additional properties for operon prediction should yield prediction results with a higher degree confidence.
+In this study, we selected the E. coli genome as the training data since the E. coli genome has been extensively studied in experiments, and the majority of its operons has been experimentally confirmed, thus increasing the credibility of E. coli as a training data set.
+Theoretically, the use of additional properties for operon prediction should yield prediction results with a degree of higher confidence.

-In operon prediction, biological property selection and fitness function design both directly affect the prediction results.
+In operon prediction, selecting biological properties and designing a fitness function both directly affect the prediction results.
 Even though adjacent genes have related features, they could possibly belong to different operons, and hence the two factors above are the key to successful operon prediction.
-In theory, the more features used in prediction, it higher the resulting prediction accuracy.
-However, some features require considerable time investment without providing commensurate improvement.
-We selected the metabolic pathway and cluster of orthologous groups to predict operons because DVDA [26] only used homologous genes for prediction, yielding unsatisfactory results.
-ODB [21] used the intergenic distance, metabolic pathway, microarray and gene order conservation as properties, but failed to achieve a good balance between sensitivity and specificity.
-Therefore, we chose properties based on property utilization and prediction results.
+We select the metabolic pathway and cluster of orthologous groups to predict operons because DVDA [19] only used homologous genes for prediction, yielding unsatisfactory results.
+ODB [17] used the intergenic distance, metabolic pathway, microarray and Gene order conservation as properties, but failed to achieve a good balance between sensitivity and specificity.
+Therefore, we chose features based on feature utilization and prediction results.
+The three features used in this study are the same in those used in the GA study.
+However, even though GA also used microarray expression data, the proposed method achieved a higher accuracy level, indicating that the three features used in DE are effective for operon prediction.